emon-swe-sust/js-ci-insights/readme.md

 # JavaScript CI Activity Analysis

 This project analyzes the GitHub Actions (CI) activity of JavaScript repositories with more than 10 stars.
-All required data files are included no live API calls are needed to reproduce the analysis.
+All required data files are included, no live API calls are needed to reproduce the analysis.

 ---